artvelog/Custom-Redirect-Page/README.md

 - You can specify how long to wait on the redirection page.
 - (X) You can add your custom HTML and PHP template code for the redirection page.
 (This feature is currently disabled due to security reasons.
 It may be enabled in future versions.)

-I am not responsible for any problems that may arise from using the plugin!
-You can use and edit it as you wish.

 [My Website](https://emreertan.com) ~ [Artvelog Creative - WordPress support services](https://creative.artvelog.com) - [Patreon - Make Happy :)](https://patreon.com/join/artvelog/checkout)
 ## Licence